arachnocid/ObjectImpactFramework/README.md

   - `"CellAttach"`: Triggered when an object is attached to a cell (works on location re-enter as well).
   - `"CellDetach"`: Triggered when an object is detached from a cell.
   - `"WeatherChange"`: Triggered on weather change.
-  - `"OnUpdate"`: Triggered every 250 milliseconds.
+  - `"OnUpdate"`: Triggered every 1 second.
   - `"DestructionStageChange"`: Triggered on object's destruction stage change.
 The effect will *not* be applied to the scene when the object is disabled or deleted.

 - **`filter`**: Defines the targeted objects and the conditions under which a rule applies to them.
 At least one of `formTypes`, `formIDs`, `editorIDs`, `formLists`, or `keywords` must be provided to identify target objects.